nicolcarstens/ewaldt/README.md

 # Introduction

-Welcome to the sandpit wiki!
+Welcome to The SandPit!

 WARNING!!
 This is a SandPit!!
-Things will get messy!!
+Things will get messy, and should always be fun!!

-This is a NotePad / ScratchPad / Sandbox / LitterBox!!
-Kids and kittens play here.
-Space for quick testing, and temp notes.
+The SandPit is a NotePad / ScratchPad / Sandbox / LitterBox!!
+Kids, kittens and dogs play and work here.
+The space is intended for quick testing, and temp notes/scribbles.
+It might include some reminders.
+Some templates might be created for short- and medium-term experimentation.
 Do not get too attached to anything here, and do not take it too serious.
-Some templates might be created for short- and medium-term experimentation.

 Again: welcome.
 The SandPit is a Safe and Fun place!!